- Product Name: Pioneer RT-909 (Black Edition)

 - Tension arm tape guides were fully re‑made by hand in Switzerland.

-- The tape heads were re-lapped, re-mounted and laser aligned on to the new head block by JRF Magnetics in the U.S.A (All documentation supplied).
-The fitting of the new head block is precision itself, an amazing piece of engineering.
+- The tape heads were re‑lapped, re‑mounted and laser aligned onto the new head block by JRF Magnetics in the U.S.A (all documentation supplied).
+The fitting of the new head block is precision itself — an amazing piece of engineering.

 - Both brakes were serviced and the motors were re‑lubricated.

-- Both brakes engage springs had been replaced.
+- Both brake engage springs were replaced.

-- Both brake solenoid lift arms were replaced with custom made arms fitted with coupling silencers.
-Hand made in Switzerland.
+- Both brake solenoid lift arms were replaced with custom‑made arms fitted with coupling silencers — hand‑made in Switzerland.

 - The motor relay was removed and all internal contacts cleaned with IPA and De‑Oxit before refitting.
 An anti‑resonating tube was also fitted to the internal spring.

-- The custom made remote control which was designed in Switzerland by the re-inventor V.Frincu was also fitted.
+- The custom‑made remote control designed in Switzerland by the re‑inventor V. Frincu was also fitted.

 - Capstan drive wheels were professionally polished and lubricated.